ajk5yx-kthd/technical-writing-portfolio/README.md

 ## Documentation Philosophy

 I believe effective technical documentation should be:
-- **Accurate:** Technically precise with tested code examples when applicable
+- **Accurate:** Technically precise with verified information and attention to detail
 - **Accessible:** Appropriate for the target audience's knowledge level
 - **Scannable:** Structure supports both deep reading and quick reference